Skip to main content

 CoreML Configuration

-• Method 1: Follow the instructions in the Whisper.cpp repository documentation to convert the Whisper model to CoreML format
+• Method 1: Follow the Whisper.cpp repository documentation to convert Whisper models to CoreML format

-• Method 2: Download the pre-converted CoreML model from the Hugging Face repository.
-Note: After downloading, you need to unzip the model file, otherwise the program cannot load it and will crash.
+• Method 2: Download pre-converted CoreML models from Hugging Face repository.
+Note: After downloading, you need to extract the model files, otherwise the program cannot load and will crash.

-• Configuration instructions: When configuring the model in conf.yaml, you don't need to include the special prefix in the file name.
-For example, when the CoreML model file name is ggml-base-encoder.mlmodelc, you only need to fill in base in the model_name parameter of WhisperCPP.
+• Configuration note: When configuring models in conf.yaml, you don't need to include the special prefix in the filename.
+For example, when the CoreML model filename is ggml-base-encoder.mlmodelc, you only need to fill in base in the model_name parameter of WhisperCPP.

 whisper (Local)

 OpenAI's original Whisper.
-Install using uv pip install -U openai-whisper.
-Inference speed is very slow.
+Install with uv pip install -U openai-whisper.
+Very slow inference speed.

 Groq's Whisper endpoint, very accurate (supports multiple languages) and fast, with many free uses per day.
 It's pre-installed.
 Get an API key from groq and add it to the groq_whisper_asr settings in conf.yaml.
-For mainland China and other unsupported regions, a proxy is required (Hong Kong region is not supported) to use.
+Users in mainland China and other unsupported regions need a proxy (may not support Hong Kong region) to use it.

 • Configure API key and region under the azure_asr option